Chinese nationals can still buy property in Australia!

 - National Australia Bank (NAB) didn’t pull out completely but their policy is so restrictive that most Chinese investors can’t qualify.

-However, apart from Westpac and St George, a big blow to mortgages for Chinese investors was the tightening of Citibank’s acceptable currency policy.
+Another big blow to mortgages for Chinese investors was the tightening of Citibank’s acceptable currency policy.

 The only non-banks left are a couple of specialist lenders.